The Beta Lab at UC Davis studies how young people learn and

 extended, youth-driven maker projects, and we design learning

 environments and tools to support learning through making.

 Beta Lab @ Home

 In person mentoring is on hold indefinitely due to COVID-19

 closures, but we have moved our efforts online.
-We have partnered
+We developed

-supplies list to build your own — so that activities build
+supplies list to build your own — and have partnered with

-deliver some of these maker kits to families, and we are creating
+Sacramento to deliver some of these maker kits to families.

 social media channels (below) for more information and search for

 Interested in taking the course and mentoring with us in Spring